Understanding 'laïcité', France's special brand of state secularism

-Category: World Hits: 2France's particular brand of secularism, known as "laïcité", is considered a backbone of the French Republic.
+Category: World Hits: 4France's particular brand of secularism, known as "laïcité", is considered a backbone of the French Republic.
 And yet this separation of church and state is a touchy subject and often misunderstood.
 Its backers say it's the glue that lets the French live together in harmony despite their differences, but critics say it's anti-religious and increasingly used to stigmatise Muslims.
 So what exactly is "laïcité" and is it compatible with a modern multicultural society?
 Florence Villeminot and Genie Godula take a closer look in this episode of French Connections Plus.

 Read more https://www.france24.com/en/tv-shows/french-connections/20210226-understanding-la%C3%AFcit%C3%A9-france-s-special-brand-of-state-secularism